stanford-crfm/levanter/docs/Hardware-Agnostic-Training.md

 # Switching Hardware Mid Training Run

 One of the standout features of Levanter is its ability to seamlessly operate on both GPU and TPU platforms.
-This guide will walk you through the steps and best practices for switching hardware configurations mid-training, ensuring a smooth and efficient training process for your models.
+This unique feature allows for greater flexibility and adaptability in managing your training resources and is not a capability commonly supported by most frameworks, especially when it involves changing the number or type of accelerators mid-training while preserving the optimizer state.
+Our guide will walk you through the steps and best practices for switching hardware configurations mid-training run, ensuring a smooth and efficient training process for your models.

 ### Starting a Training Run